Gassgs/Hubitat-Apps-and-Drivers/Apps/Readme.md

 Average the Temperature, Humidity, and Illuminace of multiple sensors Group Locks, Contact, Motion, Water, Presence, and Sound Sensors to easyily see witch sensors are open,wet,active etc..
 Use the virtual switch to enable/disable motion lighting rules with Google home
-* include contact,temperature, and humidity information within the virtual device for the ability to retrive the information from Google home
+* include contact,temperature, and humidity information within the virtual device for the ability to retrive the information from Google home.
                       *(Community Maintained Google Home Integration required)

 * Group your Nest Cameras to see if a person, sound, or motion is detected and which camera is active *(Google SDM API - Nest integration required)